 Values are an important part of the culture, something that rightly draws families.
 “It’s a gimmicky word these days,” says Whitehouse, “and everyone will say, you know, ‘it’s nice to be kind.’
 But I think it’s one of the hardest things to do, to have people who genuinely look for the good in things.”
 Respect is a guiding principle, and the curriculum is developed with that in mind: respecting that you have to work hard and your time is valuable, but so is everyone else’s.

 The students are high flyers, to be sure, and they’re not prone to hiding their lights under bushels.
 That said, the environment is one that is built around the knowledge that no one is good at everything, and not everyone is going to be head girl or the scholar with a 98% average.
-Success is seen as girls working toward their strengths while having the capacity to see and appreciate the strengths and successes of others.
-Whitehouse tells the story of a girl who struggled throughout her career at Elmwood—but when she received a subject award at graduation, she got a standing ovation.
-“And I don’t know how, say, the Grade 7s even knew about her, but there was this spontaneous, universal applause,” he recalls.
-“When she began at Elmwood she was highly academic but struggled to know who she was.
-Through her time here, she gained a strong sense of self and she left, top of her class, to attend Queen’s.”
+Success is seen as individuals working toward their strengths while having the capacity to see and appreciate the strengths and successes of others.
+Whitehouse tells the story of a student who struggled throughout their career at Elmwood—but when they received a subject award at graduation, they got a standing ovation.
+“And I don’t know how, say, the Grade 7s even knew about [that student], but there was this spontaneous, universal applause,” he recalls.
+“When they began at Elmwood, they were highly academic but struggled to know who they were.
+Through their time here, they gained a strong sense of self and left, top of the class, to attend Queen’s.”
 His goal is to continue that tradition of equal parts excellence, empathy, and support.
 “What Elmwood does is get them into a place where they can be who they are, where they can achieve their potential.”
-The school is one very much centred on possibility, creating opportunities for students to explore their world and to find their place within it.
-The ideal student is a girl looking for a vibrant, challenging, and community-oriented academic environment.
+The school is very much centred on possibility, creating opportunities for students to explore their world and to find their place within it.
+The ideal student is looking for a vibrant, challenging, and community-oriented academic environment.